Persistence

 }

-Also, the persistDifference method won't be called while the previous save is not finished, even if the throttle period is done.
-In this case, if a new state becomes available the method will be called as soon as the current save finishes.
+This method will not be called again until the previous save has finished.
+If a new state becomes available during a save, the method will run again only as soon as the current save completes.

 store.dispatch(PersistAction());

-You can use this code to help you start extending the abstract Persistor class:
+Here is some code to help you start extending Persistor:

 class MyPersistor extends Persistor<AppState> {